No one wants to overpay their federal taxes. There are 2 types of tax breaks that help determine what you really owe: tax deductions and tax credits.

 6. Income and work credits

 Naturally, your earnings play a big part in your tax bill size.
-But if you're under the income limits, you may be able to take the Earned Income Tax Credit.
+If you're under the income limits, you may be able to take the Earned Income Tax Credit.
 Intended for low to moderate earners, this credit could help you claim anywhere between a few hundred to a few thousand dollars, depending on whether you have kids and if you're filing alone or jointly with a spouse.
 Other sources of income, such as investment income, may impact your eligibility too.

 Unless you own a business, your work expenses might not be tax-deductible.
 But there are some exceptions.
-If you're an educator who spends money on classroom supplies and other necessary expenses, you may be able to deduct up to $300 in 2023.
+If you're an educator who spends money on classroom supplies and other necessary expenses, you may be able to deduct up to $300 in 2025.
 Check if you're eligible—and keep those receipts.

-7. Property and investment loss deductions
+9. Property and investment loss deductions

 Tax season can help you balance what you've gained with what you've lost.
 If your home, car, or other belongings were damaged in a federally declared disaster, such as a hurricane or tornado, you may be able to deduct what insurance didn't cover.
 (You could be eligible for other financial help too.)